ACM40960/project-21200461/README.md

 - [pip](https://pip.pypa.io/en/stable/installation/)

 The tensorflow version I use only makes use of CPU so the following two software installations arent mandatory.
-You may get a warning if you dont have a NVIDIA GPU while running the code but it doesnt impact the models that are built.
+You may get a warning if your system does not have a NVIDIA GPU, while running the code but it doesnt impact the models that are built.

 - [Cuda toolkit](https://developer.nvidia.com/cuda-toolkit-archive)